 Our Compensation Committee regularly reviews our executive compensation programs and practices and those of other companies in our industry and our executive compensation peer group, as well as evolving trends in executive compensation, to ensure that our programs and practices continue to reflect our philosophy and remain competitive to encourage high performance, the execution of our strategy and the advancement of our preclinical and clinical programs.
 We believe that our compensation programs are grounded in sound practices and processes that align with industry best practices.
-Listed below are some of the compensation practices we employ in our executive compensation program that reinforce or are reflective of our philosophy.
+Listed below are some of the compensation program that reinforce or are reflective of our philosophy.